All-Inclusive Resorts for Families: 2026 Costs and Picks

 The Number Families Get Wrong

-Most parents compare all-inclusive resorts by the per-night rate on the booking page.
-That's the wrong number to anchor on.
-The figure that decides whether an all-inclusive actually pays off is the per-child grazing cost, roughly $40 to $60 a day per kid, plus the kids-club hours you'd otherwise pay a sitter for.
+The figure that decides whether an all inclusive actually pays off never appears on the booking page: the per-child grazing cost, roughly $40 to $60 a day per kid, plus the kids-club hours you'd otherwise pay a sitter for.
 Add those up and a $300 per person all-inclusive can undercut a "cheaper" $150 hotel room fast.

 So how much does it really run, and which island earns the money?
-A family of four spends $4,200 to $14,000+ for a 7-night stay in 2026 (Expedia and Google Hotels, July 2026), and the gap between those two numbers is almost entirely tier, destination, and season.
+A family of four spends $4,200 to $14,000+ for a 7-night stay in 2026 (as of July 2026, source: Expedia and Google Hotels), and the gap between those two numbers is almost entirely tier, destination, and season.
 Below you'll find the cost table by tier, a region-by-region breakdown, the resorts with the biggest water parks, and a sample day.
 Want your exact figure first?
 The budget calculator further down totals it for your family's eating and activity habits.

 What All-Inclusive Covers for Kids (and What It Doesn't)